hpi-xnor/BMXNet-v2/README.md

     - Note that this project is still in beta and changes might be frequent

 # Setup

+If you only want to test the basics, you can also look at our [docker setup](#docker-setup).

 We use [CMake](https://cmake.org/download/) to build the project.
 Make sure to [install all the dependencies described here](docs/install/build_from_source.md#prerequisites).